CMSgov/ab2d/website/advanced-user-guide.md

 As required by the FHIR Bulk Export specification, the files are provided in NDJSON format, which is essentially plain-text.
 Depending on the number of patients in a Part D contract, these files can become rather large.
 The API does support "Content-Encoding: gzip" when serving the files so that the downloads could complete faster and use less bandwidth.
-Thus, it is strongly encouraged that the API client you build also supports compressed media types and properly advertises so by specifying  "Accept-Encoding: gzip, deflate" header.
+Thus, it is strongly encouraged that the API client also supports compressed media types and properly advertises so by specifying  "Accept-Encoding: gzip, deflate" header.

 ## Tutorials